3eeps/llmon-py/README.md

 Local Streamlit webui for Large Language Models.
 Supports GGUF (llama.cpp).
 Inference with speech-to-text and text-to-speech also supported.

-Experimental SDXL Turbo support has been added, remove image generation.py from the 'pages' folder to remove feature.
+remove image generation.py from the 'pages' folder to the remove sdxl page.

 to launch: streamlit run x:\filedir\home.py